mahindrautela/1DCNN/README.md

 #### - For more information, you can write to me at my email id given in the paper.

-#### - Please cite the paper if you are using the code, datasets for your paper.
+#### - Please cite the paper if you are using the code or datasets for your research paper.